seungjae2525/MRMCbinary/README.md

 `MRMCbinary` is a package aimed at analyzing the performance of diagnostic tests for binary outcome.

 ### Reference
-Lee, S., Jang, S., and Lee, W. Evaluating Diagnostic Accuracy of Binary Medical Tests in Multi-reader Multi-case Study. *submitted*.
+Lee, S., Jang, S., and Lee, W. Evaluating Diagnostic Accuracy of Binary Medical Tests in Multi-reader Multi-case Study.

 ## Installation
 ### Current GitHub release: